AI-generated text boundary detection with RoFT: Experimental evaluation

-During preprocessing, we removed duplicates that were different only in human-predicted labels from both datasets; for \emph{RoFT-chatgpt}, we also removed all samples containing ``As an AI language model...'' phrases and short samples that were clearly failed generations.
-As a result, we retained $8943$ samples from the original RoFT and $6940$ samples from \emph{RoFT-chatgpt}.
+\textbf{Dataset preparation and analysis}.
+In all experiments, the task is to detect the exact boundary where a text passage that started as human-written transits to machine generation.
+In addition to RoFT \citep{dugan-etal-2020-roft}, we created a new dataset called \textbf{RoFT-chatgpt}, where the same human prompts are continued with the \emph{gpt-3.5-turbo} model.
+RoFT-chatgpt is designed to be more challenging for artificial text boundary detection while preserving the basic statistical properties of RoFT such as the label distribution.
+We removed duplicates that were different only in human-predicted labels; for \emph{RoFT-chatgpt}, we also removed samples containing ``As an AI language model...'' and short failed generations.
+As a result, we retained $8943$ samples from the original RoFT and $6940$ samples in \emph{RoFT-chatgpt}.
+Note that distributions of sentence lengths vary significantly across subdomains, as shown in Fig.~\ref{fig:roft-by-model} and Figs.~\ref{fig:roft-by-topic},~\ref{fig:roft-chatgpt-by-topic} in Appendix~\ref{sec:dataset_appendix} (see also a discussion in Section~\ref{sec:analysis}).

-Preliminary statistical analysis of the datasets revealed that the distributions of sentence lengths in different subdomains vary significantly.
-These differences are shown in Figs.~\ref{fig:roft-by-model}, \ref{fig:roft-by-topic}, and~\ref{fig:roft-chatgpt-by-topic} that show all lengths in tokens produced by the standard RoBERTa tokenizer (the figures have a cutoff of 100 for readability but the datasets do contain a few longer sentences).
-These differences will play a role in our discussion of the experimental results in Section~\ref{sec:analysis}.